On this page

 Disputes and breaches

-4.25 Any concerns or disputes in relation to the management or approval of fundraising projects, or the decision to approve or disapprove of donations will be referred to the Vice-President (Advancement) for decision or resolution.
+4.25 Any concerns or disputes in relation to the management or approval of fundraising projects, or the decision to approve or disapprove of donations, will be referred to the Pro Vice-Chancellor (Advancement and Alumni) for management.

-4.26 Breaches of this policy will be managed in line with the Code of Conduct, relevant Enterprise agreements and/or relevant legislation as appropriate to the nature of the breach.
+4.26 Breaches of this policy will be managed in line with the Code of Conduct, relevant Enterprise agreement and/or relevant legislation as appropriate to the nature of the breach.

 4.27 Breaches that represent serious wrongdoing (including corrupt conduct, maladministration or serious and substantial waste) must be reported in line with the Whistleblowing and Public Interest Disclosures Policy.